sbeimers/3004-project/README.md

 ### Elias Hawa
 - Worked on UI design and implementation including handling of device state and button handlers
 - Worked on initial system architecture design
-- Implemented plot points, coherence, and achievement scores calculation in Recording class
+- Implemented functionality for device to update every 5 seconds (update functions in MainWindow, Device, and Recording)
 - Worked on log history and deletion functionality
 - Worked on application to skin functionality